Note: This is an archived Handbook entry from 2014.

 There are three specialisations within the Cell and Developmental Biology major.

-The specialisations in Reproduction and Development and Animal Cell Biology are available within the Bachelor of Biomedicine course.
+The specialisation Plant Cell Biology and Development is not available within the Bachelor of Biomedicine course.

 Bachelor of Biomedicine |